Close

 Porsche 911 GT3 R 992Naturally-aspirated 4.2-litre flat-six, rear-mounted

-Porsche Cup
+The Porsche Cup Class

 The Porsche Cup class consists of a single vehicle, the Porsche 911 992 GT3 Cup.
 It is the second fastest vehicle on the track.

 Unlike its 992 GT3.R sibling, the 992 GT3 Cup is built from the outset to race against other similar machines, rather than in a mixed class.
 In iRacing, the vehicle doesn’t come with either ABS or TC, making it harder to be consistent with over a stint.
+It also produces less downforce and power than the GT3 car, meaning it’ll also be slower over a full lap.

-GT4
+The GT4 Class

-The GT4 class currently consists of five vehicles in the service but only three for the Nurburgring 24 Hours, the category slotting in between the Porsche Cup and TCR vehicles in terms of lap speed.
+The GT4 class currently consists of five vehicles in the service and is the category slotting in between the Porsche Cup and TCR vehicles in terms of lap speed.
 The GT4 regulations force the cars to be built very closely to their road-going counterparts, meaning they share very similar powertrains.

 Compared to their more capable GT3 cousins, GT4 vehicles produce very little downforce, so they rely primarily on mechanical grip from the suspension setup and tyres to make their lap time.
+They do feature both TC and ABS systems, so are relatively easy to control under braking and acceleration.

 CarKey technical characteristics